Windows on Windows: Shimming

 Application compatibility issues, notably around long filenames, multiple users and the concept of least privilege, may prevent some applications from working.
 For example, they may incorrectly assume full write access to the whole file system whereas NTFS security is in place.

 When the Windows 95 line of operating systems was designed, a key requirement was for the file system to keep backward compatibility with 8.3 filenames to allow legacy applications to continue to work on the platform.
-Windows 95 and later operating systems therefore support a compatibility mode whereby both a long filename and a short filename are stored in the File Allocation Table.
+Windows 95 and later operating systems therefore support a compatibility mode whereby both a long filename and a short filename are stored in the directory entry.